A Book Review of Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman

 My argument is limited to saying that a major new medium changes the structure of discourse; it does so by encouraging certain uses of the intellect, by favoring certain definitions of intelligence and wisdom, and by demanding a certain kind of content—in a phrase, by creating new forms of truth-telling…I believe the epistemology created by television not only is inferior to a print-based epistemology but is dangerous and absurdist.

 News is interrupted by commercials that aim to capture viewers’ attention with catchy slogans and music, and arrival of serious, tragic information is mused over for a few minutes before transitioning to the next and quickly forgotten.
 Previously hours-long debates are today’s presidential debates in which candidates are given mere minutes to answer questions and precious few seconds for rebuttal, competing for the best optics.
 Televangelists make God “vague” in the backdrop of their celebrity and appearances.
 In educational shows for children, the content is decided by what makes for good television.
 The creator of Dragon Tales, a children’s show, described it best when he wrote about early scripts failing because “the curriculum had killed the entertainment,” and thereafter receiving a new directive: “come up with entertaining stories and shoehorn in the curriculum wherever it fits!”
 Instead of encouraging a community ripe for growth, it has exacerbated the community’s inclination for amusement.
 Instead of asking “what is television good for?” we ask, “how can this be put on television?”
+Our appetite for silliness balloons, as we increasingly become attuned – and our minds filled with – the silly.

 With these examples, it is no surprise when Postman declares that “the best things on television are its junk, and no one and nothing is seriously threatened by it.”
 In aspiring to do more than the creation of the trivial, television trivialized everything else.
 When that happened, Americans, he argues, were never before so under the illusion of being well-informed while remaining ignorant.